Recipe #1, geom_medians() and geom_means()

 }

-2. that StatMedians is used to define the new layer function, so the computation that defines it, which is to summarize to medians, will be in play before the layer is rendered.
+2. StatMedians defines the new layer function and cannot be replaced by the user StatMedians and the computation that defines it will be in effect before the layer is rendered.

 You may be thinking, defining a new stat_*() function is a mouthful that’s probably hard to reproduce from memory.
 So you might use stat_identity()’s definition as scaffolding to write your own layer. i.e: